AppAcademyNL/Assessments/CatGif/README.md

 * Code structure
 * Architecture

-Should be developed in Swift.

 ### Delivery:

-Create a zip of your project and e-mail it on time to assessment@theappacademy.nl if the file is to big, use wetransfer and e-mail the link.
+Create a zip of your project and e-mail it on time to assessment@theappacademy.nl.
+If the file is to big, use WeTransfer and e-mail the link.